 GIST’s Four Capitals Framework is fully aligned with the four capitals approach laid out in the United Nations’ Inclusive Wealth Report, and adopted by the Value Balancing Alliance and the Capitals Coalition.

-In addition to the four capitals approach, these impact dimensions can also be mapped to the Six Capitals of the International Integrated Reporting Council (IIRC), and can be expressed in terms of the seventeen UN SDGs.
+In addition to the four capitals approach, these impact dimensions can also be mapped to the Six Capitals of the International Integrated Reporting Council (IIRC, now merged with SASB to form the Value Reporting Foundation) and can be expressed in terms of the seventeen UN SDGs.